Contact Lens Rebate

 Common Reasons Rebates Get Denied

-- The product purchased is not part of the rebate offer.
+- The purchased product is not eligible for the rebate.

 - The order does not include enough boxes to qualify.